wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    <br /><br />

 Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a>
-   * An inference attack is the development of a detailed version of an object from another object using different values in the new object.
-A countermeasure is <strong>Polyinstantiation</strong>, which is development of a detailed version of an object from another object using different values in the new object.
+   * An inference attack is the development of a detailed version of an object from another object using different values in the new object, such as the difference between totals versus details allowed.
+A countermeasure is <strong>Polyinstantiation</strong> which prevents data inference attacks by preventing low-level database users from inferring the existence of higher-level data.
+It enables a relation to contain multiple tuples with the same primary keys, with each instance distinguished by a security level. https://www.wikiwand.com/en/Inference_attack
    * A data contamination attack.
 Proper implementation of security levels is a countermeasure for data contamination.
+   <br /><br />

+Events: System-level, application-level, or user-level?
+   * User-level events include Authentication attempts, command run, security violations.
+   * System-level events include logon attempts, logon IDs, logon attempts, Administration tools usage, user and client computer lockout, system performance, time/date, administration tools usage, and device usage.
+   * Application-level events include files opened and closed, error messages, security violations, and file modifications.
    <br /><br />

 A breach is an attack that has been successful in reaching its goal.
    * Means is how a criminal committed a crime.
    * Motive is why a crime is committed.
    * Opportunity is when and where a crime occurred.
    * Exigent circumstances are when evidence might be destroyed.
    <br /><br />

 order in which evidence should be saved:
    1. Memory contents